 Prior to applying power to the system there are five important PLC start up and checking procedures to perform.
 User should make several final inspections of the hardware components and interconnections.
-These inspections will undoubtedly require an extra time, but they are worth.

 Ok, let’s start with PLC star up and checking procedures: